Kong/docs.konghq.com/app/konnect/api-products/index.md

 A {{site.konnect_short_name}} API product version is linked to a Gateway service inside a [runtime group](/konnect/runtime-manager/runtime-groups/).
 As such, the configurations or plugins that are associated with the Gateway Service are also associated with the API product version.

 API products can have multiple API product versions, and each version can be linked to a Gateway service.
 API products can be made available in multiple environments by linking API product versions to Gateway services in different runtime groups.
+You can also associate an API spec with a product version and make the spec accessible in the Dev Portal.

 A common use case is environment specialization.
 For example, if you have three runtime groups for `development`, `staging`, and